sunhan1997/IndusPose/README.md

 - an RGB image,
 - the intrinsic parameters of the camera,
 - a mesh of the object,
-- a mask of that object in the image (bounding box maybe also ok)
+- a mask of that object in the image (bounding box is also ok)